mwmckenzie/algorithmidi/README.md

 Diverges and branches just enough to present a different experience in the end.

-Also gives a bit of insight into the 'endless' aspect of the song gen, as this example stretches the song to create a non-looping 15 minute playthrough.
+Also gives a bit of insight into the 'endless' aspect of the song gen, as this example stretches the song to create a 15 minute playthrough with non-repeating fractal variations.

 [Generation 1](https://www.bandlab.com/lt_commando/generating-pachabel-canon-03-bb776092?revId=1d99c664-f73f-ee11-b8f0-000d3a41ec20)